Updated on 16th September 2024

 Do I have to pay import tax from China?

-If you are importing from China, regardless of the goods, you will need to pay import tax, which is also called custom duties or tariffs depending on the particular goods.
+Yes.
+If you are importing from China, regardless of the goods, you will need to pay import tax.
+This tax is also called custom duties or tariffs depending on the particular goods.

 The rate of custom duties will vary according to the category of what goods are being imported, with most subject to 5% import tax.